-GrowMeOrganic sends your campaigns using your own email provider be it Gmail, Outlook, Yahoo, etc. and your server.
+GrowMeOrganic sends your campaigns using your own email provider be it Gmail, Outlook, Yahoo, etc., and your server.
 So, no sharing IPs and servers with others who could hurt your reputation.
 Needless to say, this will tremendously improve your deliverability.

 Take a look at the sneak peek of how you can connect any email server with GrowMeOrganic:

 Another important thing is that GrowMeOrganic doesn’t send all the emails from your campaign at once.
-In other words, if you schedule a particular campaign with 1,000 emails for 10 a.m., our algorithms will take care that human behaviour is mimicked, by sending a couple of emails every couple of minutes.
+In other words, if you schedule a particular campaign with 1,000 emails for 10 a.m., our algorithms will take care that human behavior is mimicked, by sending a couple of emails every couple of minutes.

 This way, you won’t raise any red flags with your ISP and this will also improve your deliverability.